IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/plugin.md

 The above query says that this client is looking for a service which uses the `zmqpubsub` communication plugin.
 The likely implication is that the client uses the same plugin to communicate.
-Now when a matching service is found, iecf will pass the corresponding service specification to the client side constructor of the `zmqpubsub` plugin.
+Now when a matching service is found, iotkit-comm will pass the corresponding service specification to the client side constructor of the `zmqpubsub` plugin.
 The constructor will then `connect` to the service.
-If all goes well, iecf will set the `client.comm` field to this newly created plugin object.
+If all goes well, iotkit-comm will set the `client.comm` field to this newly created plugin object.

 #### Communicating without plugins

-iecf supports various communication protocols implemented using "plugins" (see [supported plugins]{@tutorial supported-plugins}).
+iotkit-comm supports various communication protocols implemented using "plugins" (see [supported plugins]{@tutorial supported-plugins}).
 However, services and clients are not required to use plugins.
-They can simply use iecf's service discovery and advertisement features and implement the communication themselves.
+They can simply use iotkit-comm's service discovery and advertisement features and implement the communication themselves.
 To learn more go [here]{@tutorial service-directory}.

 Alternatively, you can choose to abstract away communication details inside a plugin you write yourself.
-The iecf library will then load your communication plugin just like it loads any other.
+This plugin can then be used and shared like any other communication plugin.

 #### Writing your own plugin

-There are two advantages of writing an iecf communication plugin:
-1. Share-able code: an iecf plugin can be shared with others.
-The community can then use your communication plugin just like any other iecf plugin.
-1. More readable code: by abstracting communication details into a plugin, the service and client code focuses more on the messages that are sent as opposed to *how* they are sent.
+*(coming soon)*

 #### Sharing your plugins

 *(coming soon)*

-#### Learn more

-* Learn how to use the iecf [service directory]{@tutorial service-directory}

 [1]: http://mqtt.org/
 [2]: http://zguide.zeromq.org/